Time to read: 3 mins

 The top ten smartest dog breeds

 Did you guess right?
-The Border collie is peppy, loving, and of course smart, extremely smart actually!
-The “Scotch sheepdog,” (the border collie) hails from the highland border of England and Scotland.
+The Border Collie is peppy, loving, and of course smart, extremely smart actually!
+The “Scotch sheepdog,” (Border Collie) hails from the highland border of England and Scotland.
 A genuine working dog excelling in sheep herding, athleticism, agility, and cuddling.
-Border collies are also known for their “herding eye,” an intense gaze used to stare down and herd other animals.
+Border Collies are also known for their “herding eye,” an intense gaze used to stare down and herd other animals.
 You may have heard of Chaser, the dog who knows 1,022 toys by name, is an amazing example of her breed.

 3. German Shepherd